steef84/yi-hack-6FUS_4.5.0/README.md

-# Custom firmware for Yi home 1080p 6FUS 4.5.0 version (only)
+# Custom firmware for Yi home 1080p 6FUS and 9FUS 4.5.0 version (only)

 This firmware is completely based on the work done by TheCrypt0 https://github.com/TheCrypt0/yi-hack-v4